PapaOscar90/Web-Engineering/API_Design.md

 ```

 ## /statistics
 This route supports retrieving and manipulating the statistics in the dataset.
-When retrieving the statistics, the information about the carrier, the airport, and the time are included.
+When retrieving the statistics, the required information about the carrier, the airport, and the time needed to uniquely identify the statistic is included.
 ##### GET
 Return all statistics within the dataset.
 ###### Sample result (JSON)